ORCHARD PARK, N.Y. — Here are my five takeaways from the Buffalo Bills 35-10 loss against the Baltimore Ravens Sunday night at M&T Bank Stadium:

 This was a physical mismatch.
 The Ravens’ offensive line destroyed the Bills’ defensive front.
 Through three games, the middle of the Bills’ defense had been overcoming the loss of multiple players with injury.
 That all changed Sunday night.

-Will it change once the Bills get healthier at linebacker, with the expected return of Terrel Bernard, or at nickel cornerback, Taron Johnson?
+Will it improve once the Bills get healthier at linebacker, with the expected return of Terrel Bernard, or at nickel cornerback, Taron Johnson?
 Maybe.
 Perhaps the best news for the Bills is that they won’t see Henry or Jackson again in the regular season.

 4. If it wasn’t already obvious, the Bills have a problem at kicker.
 A big problem.